1.4 Is there an official CISSPforum FAQ?

 We all say dumb things from time to time but asking genuinely lame questions or offering supremely lame answers on CISSPforum can be a character-building experience, unless it is your first post anyway.

+Before you ask a question, have you at least Googled it?
+Have you made even the slightest effort to search for the answer yourself?
 If so, great, go ahead and ask away.
 If not, be prepared to be told in no uncertain terms “Try looking at the first response on this Google query: ...”.

 Zombie topics, out-of-office messages and off-topics are also considered more or less lame.